dspoka/dspoka.github.io/_posts/2015-06-15-bottle-learning.markdown

 **So What?:**

-It seems fitting that the first entry to my blog about humans and technology has no real **mention/descrition** of technology.
-It is a story of man **who followed his curiousity of nature** saw a problem, found a new use for existing information and established an industry standard in the process.
+It seems fitting that the first entry to my blog about humans and technology has no real **mention/description** of technology.
+It is a story of man **who followed his curiosity of nature** saw a problem, found a new use for existing information and established an industry standard in the process.
 Although now, we do use buoys with sensors it is important to be able to come up with the simple baseline solution.

 **Elegant solution**
 Emphasize to find the simple, and maybe how thats very common in industry rn